faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

     - Add a penalty term for num of clusters/depth of tree so we have shallow trees.
     - Run LR separately within each cohort
     - Easier explainability and faster training+inference

 2. XGB + RF
     - Use XGB as base learner
     - Use RF as the ensembling method for multiple XGB
     - This can avoid the XGB overfitting
+    - This can also provide confidence scores for each prediction

 # Resources